-On Friday 28 September 2012, more than 1,000 of the EPDA's friends and supporters from across Europe – including hundreds of people with Parkinson’s – embarked on the momentous, 1.6-kilometre procession through the city of Amsterdam in the Netherlands.
+On Friday 28 September 2012, more than 1,000 of the EPDA's friends and supporters from across Europe – including hundreds of people with Parkinson’s – helped celebrate the first ever European Unity Walk through the city of Amsterdam in the Netherlands.

-Everyone who took part in this exciting event helped us send a powerful message to the public, press and policymakers: that people living with this progressive, chronic and complex neurodegenerative disease should be treated effectively and equally throughout Europe.
+By walking with us in Luxembourg, you will be helping us send a powerful message to the public, press and policymakers: that people living with this progressive, chronic and complex neurodegenerative disease should be treated effectively and equally throughout Europe.

-While our message was – and is – serious, we are delighted that the day itself was rewarding, memorable and fun for all involved.
-Highlights included:
+While our message is serious, we are delighted that the day itself will be rewarding, memorable and fun for all involved.
+Highlights will include:

-- a colourful procession against the historic backdrop of Amsterdam, with more than 1,000 ‘Unity Walkers’ wearing branded European Unity Walk T-shirts and carrying special banners
+- a colourful procession against the historic backdrop of Luxembourg, where we hope hundreds of ‘Unity Walkers’ will wear branded European Unity Walk T-shirts and carry special banners and balloons

-- special activities before, during and after the event, including guest speakers, celebrity appearances, warm-up exercises, Parkinson’s information booths, a marching band, salsa dancing and more
+- special activities before, during and after the event, including guest speakers, celebrity appearances, warm-up exercises, Parkinson’s information booths, a marching band, dancing and more.